fredhutchio/ml-pancancer-example/README.md

 ## _Beginner_ Notebook Tutorial

-In this notebook we will work through the process of data analysis for the [gene expression cancer RNA-Seq Data Set](https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq#) and the genomic count data obtained from the [TCGA projects from the National Cancer Institute's Genomic Data Commons](https://www.dropbox.com/sh/jke9h4km90ner9l/AAD1UyucvlXIFbKTjl-D15U6a?dl=0).
+In this notebook we will work through the process of data analysis for the [UCI gene expression cancer RNA-Seq Data Set](https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq#) and the genomic count data obtained from the [TCGA projects from the National Cancer Institute's Genomic Data Commons](https://www.dropbox.com/sh/jke9h4km90ner9l/AAD1UyucvlXIFbKTjl-D15U6a?dl=0).
 This is the beginner or novice notebook and we will focus on general data cleanup, manipulation, and analysis techniques for the _data science process_ in python.